Application settings

 SettingDefault value

-“Keep me logged in” option display at sign-in and sign-upturned on
+“Keep me logged in” option displayed at sign-in and sign-upturned on

 Inactivity timeout168 hours (7 days)